 The second element of ITAAC-related work inspections is inspection of ITAAC-related construction processes.
 This is accomplished by the top level (i.e. numbered) steps from the inspection procedures.
 The staff developed inspection procedures for each of the rows and columns in the ITAAC matrix.
 These procedures constitute the construction baseline inspection procedures applicable to ITAAC inspections and are written to provide inspection requirements and guidance for a wide range of SSCs from all reactor types.
 Therefore, not every step will apply to every SSC nor will every step apply to each reactor type.
 Since the inspection procedures are broadly written, using the top level steps ensures that all applicable processes are inspected.
 During the planning for ITAAC inspections, inspectors will identify those steps that apply to a given ITAAC and use those to implement the inspections.

 The third element of ITAAC-related work inspections is the adjustment of the number of SSCs planned to be inspected for any given ITAAC.
 The number of SSCs planned for inspection can be increased or decreased based on inspection program results.
-Sample adjustments will be made as part of the annual performance review assessment process described in IMC 2505 and should be based on licensee performance, resources, or other ITAAC-related issues, such as generic items and allegations.
+Sample adjustments will be made as part of the annual performance review assessment process described in IMC 2505, “Periodic Assessment of Construction Inspection Program Results,” and should be based on licensee performance, resources, or other ITAAC-related issues, such as generic items and allegations.
+The sample adjustment can occur at any stage of the annual assessment process, including during continuous, quarterly, mid-cycle or end-of-cycle reviews.

-During the planning for ITAAC-related work inspections, each ITAAC included in the baseline inspection program will be assigned to a lead inspection branch that will be responsible for planning, conducting, and documenting the inspection of the assigned ITAAC.
-When satisfied that a sufficient sample of SSCs related to each ITAAC have been inspected, all issues have been dispositioned, and the appropriate IP steps have been addressed, the lead branch chief will formally recommend completion of ITAAC-related work inspections based on direct inspection (e.g. observation, document review, etc).
+During the planning for ITAAC-related work inspections, each ITAAC included in the baseline inspection program will be assigned to a lead CCI inspection branch that will be responsible for planning, conducting, and documenting the inspection of the assigned ITAAC.
+When satisfied that a sufficient sample of SSCs related to each ITAAC have been inspected, all issues have been dispositioned, and the appropriate IP steps have been addressed, the lead CCI branch chief will formally recommend completion of ITAAC-related work inspections based on direct inspection (e.g. observation, document review, etc).
 These recommendations will be rolled up by the assessment process in IMC 2505 as part of making the final recommendation to the Commission that the acceptance criteria in the COL have been met.

 Construction Program Inspections (including Pre-operational Testing Inspections).

 Guidance for construction program inspections is contained in IMC-2504.
 As described in IMC-2504, the following construction program inspections must be completed in accordance with the governing inspection procedure as part of the construction baseline inspection program.
-These inspections will be coordinated through CCI and, with the exception of the fitness for duty and inspections, will be led by CCI.
-The security inspections will be led by the host region DRS.
+These inspections will be coordinated through CCI and, with the exception of the security construction program inspections (i.e,fitness for duty and protection of safeguards information inspections), will be led by CCI.
+The security construction program inspections will usually be led by the host region DRS.

 1. Quality Assurance (QA) Program During Construction.